 Patterns match on adjoining drops, no wallpaper lengths are required.

 Patterns match no matter how drops are positioned next to each other (eg a striped pattern), no additional length required.

 Used for a striped wallpaper to ensure visual effects such as shading aren’t apparent, no additional length required.

 Written on the wallpaper roll as either a quarter, half, a third or three-quarter drop match.
 For example, a three-quarter drop pattern repeat requires three-quarters of the pattern repeat to be included in every even numbered drop.

 Written on the wallpaper roll: ie 26cm, this means the point the wallpaper drops match from left to right is every 26cm therefore an additional 26cm needs to be included for every even numbered drop.

 Tips from the designers!

-Please note the information provided here is correct to the best of our knowledge and experience, no liability whatsoever can be accepted on the basis of the information supplied herein.
+Please note that the information provided in this wallpaper calculator is correct to the best of our knowledge and experience, no liability whatsoever can be accepted on the basis of the information supplied herein.